apify/apify-docs/docs/api.md

 ---
 title: API reference
-description: Documentation of Apify REST API (version 2) that enables you to manage, build and run actors, and manage associated resources like storage.
+description: Documentation of the Apify REST API (version 2), which enables you to manage, build and run actors, and manage associated resources like storage.
 menuWeight: 10
 paths:
     - api